+Committee co-chair, Ana Berdecia, has additional edits to the language in this section.

-Early childhood professionals are one of the most important influences on young children’s learning and development.
-Qualified practitioners who have had specialized training in child development and early education ensure that young children develop trust and security in themselves and their environments, help young children to learn how to engage with others in pro-social ways, and engage children in learning experiences that build on their emerging concepts and ideas of the world.
+Early childhood professionals are among the most important influences on young children’s learning and development.
+Qualified practitioners who have had specialized training in child development and early childhood education ensure that young children develop trust and security in themselves and their environments, help young children learn how to engage with others in pro-social ways, and engage children in learning experiences that build on their emerging concepts and ideas of the world.
 It is also well documented that the quality of the leaders in an early childhood setting has a direct impact on the quality of that setting.

-The Council’s Workforce Development Committee is therefore proposing a number of strategies to create an aligned and articulated system of high quality professional development and preparation for those working in positions from entry level through leadership, and including higher education institutions.
+The Council’s Workforce Development Committee is therefore proposing a number of strategies to create an aligned and articulated system of high-quality professional development and preparation for those working in positions from entry level through leadership, and including higher education institutions.
 The aim is to improve the current professional development and preparation system so that content and offerings build on one another, and enable all members of the workforce to meaningfully participate in program improvement.

 Overall Goal: